arenaxr/arena-docs/content/python/events.md

 # or box.update_attributes(evt_handler=click_handler)
 ```

-## Generating events with ARENA-py
+## Generating events with ARENA-py Scenes
 ### Click Events
 There are several types of click events that you can generate (`mousedown`, `mouseup`, `mouseenter`, `mouseleave`, `triggerdown`, `triggerup`):
 ```python